 Dress for Climate and Conditions.

-Even in winter, it will be warm in the middle of the day, so layering of lightweight clothing is the best way to deal with changes in temperature.
+Even in winter, it will be warm in the middle of the day, so layering lightweight clothing is the best way to deal with changes in temperature.
 Depending on the season, a lightweight waterproof jacket would be advisable for possible rain on boat trips.

-While a scarf is recommended for boat trips on cool morning and evenings, we can also highly recommend a lightweight scarf or light neck gaiter or bandana if opting for the 4×4 game drive safari through Moremi Reserve.
+While a scarf is recommended for boat trips on cool mornings and evenings, we can also highly recommend a lightweight scarf or light neck gaiter or bandana if opting for the 4×4 game drive safari through Moremi Reserve.
 The road is extremely dusty and sandy and unless travelling in your own vehicle, most companies use open safari vehicles.
 A scarf or neck gaiter is a great way to prevent a face full of sand and dust every time another vehicle passes.

 Malaria in the Okavango Delta